ffi-cross/js-ffi-cross/docs/ref.md

 * **Return:** A new Buffer instance with the same memory address as _buffer_, and the requested _size_.

 Same as `ref.reinterpret()`, except that this version does not attach _buffer_ to the returned Buffer, which is potentially unsafe if the garbage collector runs.

-### ref._reinterpretUntilZeros(Buffer buffer, Number size, Number offset) → Buffer

-* buffer - A Buffer instance to base the returned Buffer off of.
-* size - The number of sequential, aligned `NULL` bytes that are required to terminate the buffer.
-* offset - The offset of the Buffer to begin from.
-* **Return:** A new Buffer instance with the same memory address as _buffer_, and a variable `length` that is terminated by _size_ NUL bytes.

-Same as `ref.reinterpretUntilZeros()`, except that this version does not attach _buffer_ to the returned Buffer, which is potentially unsafe if the garbage collector runs.

 ### ref._writeObject(Buffer buffer, Number offset, Object object)